 What are the challenges with technographic data?

-For technographic data providers, the provision of real-time information pertaining to technology stacks and the analysis of software and hardware being used by the consumers is very important.
+For technographic data providers, real-time information about technology stacks and the analysis of a company’s software and hardware is very important.
 The engagement patterns of customers, including their duration and time of engagement, are shifting, owing to frequent technological developments.
-This aspect presents a stiff challenge in gathering real-time insights about the engagement patterns and preferences of the customers.
+This aspect presents a challenge in gathering real-time insights about the engagement patterns and preferences of the customers.

-Finally, even if there is up-to-date data that shows exactly what the technologies are being used for and when they were acquired, there’s unfortunately no guarantee that this information would be available on a large enough scale in some cases.
-This is all the more reason to check that your data provider offers data on the right scale for you.
+Finally, even if there is up-to-date data that shows exactly what the technologies are being used for and when they were acquired, there’s unfortunately no guarantee that this information is available on a large enough scale in some cases.
+So there’s all the more reason to check that your data provider offers data on the right scale for you.

 How is technographic data priced?

 Looking to buy technographic data?
 Data providers offer a broad selection of pricing models for their consumers, given the diversity of all possible use cases for technographic data.
 Ranging from monthly and annual licensing models, to cost per prospect to annual, data providers tend to even offer custom solutions, as they want to be accessible for you.